Sam Baggette/Oxfam

 If Oxfam Festivals no longer needs personal information for the original purpose for which it was collected we will delete/destroy it in accordance with our data destruction procedures unless we have a legal obligation to retain personal information for a certain period.

-This personal information will not be used for unsolicited newsletters or direct marketing.
+This personal information will not be used for unsolicited newsletters or direct marketing by Oxfam or our festival partners.

 Will Oxfam share my information with anyone else?

-• Teams within Oxfam responsible for administering Festivals, includingSupporter Relations, IS, Comms,and Selections.
+• Teams within Oxfam responsible for administering festivals, handling communications, or processing our data.

 • Suppliers of Oxfam who support our information systems, in accordance with Oxfam’s instructions and to our security and privacy standards.